 Don’t worry about being too perfect.
 It’s okay to write more like you talk in a blog post.
 That being said, a balance is necessary.
 Don’t try too hard to be something you’re not.

-Mistake #4 – Broad topics and tangential writing
+Mistake #4 – Broad blog post topics and tangential writing

-When we begin writing a blog post, often our tendency is to think broadly so that we have enough content to fill up an entire post.
-When you pick a topic that’s too big (for example, trying to write about Africa, or World War II, or Social Media…all huge topics), there is no way to cover it in one blog post (or ten).
+When we begin writing a blog post, we often tend to think broadly so that we have enough content to fill up an entire post.
+When you pick a topic that’s too big (for example, trying to write about Africa, World War II, or Social Media…all huge topics), there is no way to cover it in one blog post (or ten).
 If you try, your post will likely become convoluted, disjointed, and/or watered down.
-Likewise, if you are trying to tackle too much, often your writing becomes disorganized and tangential.
+Likewise, if you are trying to tackle too much, your writing often becomes disorganized and tangential.
 You may find yourself circling around different topics but never quite making a clear point.

 Solution – Narrow your focus and dive In